Prosecution attempts to poke holes in defendant's story in third day of murder trial - Salisbury Post

 Hill testified Friday that Gibson told him he saw Eugene Chunn with a white envelope filled with several hundred dollars on April 17.
 Seemingly trying to establish motive for the murder, Hill said Gibson told him Eugene Chunn believed his son had stolen $400 from him weeks before his death.

-Hill also said Gibson told him Eugene Chunn never sat where he was found dead and that he only let his son drive his White Chrysler for errands.
+Hill also said Gibson told him Eugene Chunn never sat where he was found dead and that he only let his son drive his white Chrysler for errands.
 Juan Chunn said he drove the car multiple times the day before his father was found dead.

 Hill’s account of what Gibson told him was generally consistent with Gibson’s in-court testimony.